AlessandroKuz/BRCA-MachineLearning/README.md

 The project aims to merge GMO(Report table), HC(Excel HC panel), VCF and VEP(Variant Effect Predictor) files and GMO BRCA(Excel BRCA) VCF and VEP files to classify Variants of Unknown Significance (VUS) using Machine Learning models (Random Forest and Support Vector Machine).
 The ultimate goal is to classify VUS as POS (Positive) or NEG (Negative) based on the available data.

 ## Link Slides on Google Drive
-They are working in progress, they will be available soon completed (https://docs.google.com/presentation/d/16vIr4YETAOycf6kZIynbmBwbPGMWkvEMFpeLpVITlrU/edit?usp=sharing)
+(https://docs.google.com/presentation/d/16vIr4YETAOycf6kZIynbmBwbPGMWkvEMFpeLpVITlrU/edit?usp=sharing)

 ## Process Documentation